 Once I had entered my mystical realm, I would climb the tower of my castle and survey my surroundings, issuing orders and edicts to my faithful subjects.
 Invariably issues had arisen since my last visit which needed my immediate attention, and which only I could solve.

-A great and mighty kingdom such as mine was bound to have enemies, and invariably those enemies chose to attack while I was present.
-In the face of overwhelming odds I would gather my forces into one of my strategically placed forts, and there we would make our stand, until, at the last moment, we would hurl ourselves out at the enemy in a desperate charge that so surprised and perplexed the enemy that they would run away in fear and dismay.
+A great and mighty kingdom such as mine was bound to have enemies, and – as luck would have it – those enemies always chose to attack while I was present.
+In the face of overwhelming odds I would gather my forces into one of my strategically placed forts, and there we would make our stand, until, at the last moment, we would hurl ourselves out at the forces of evil in a desperate charge.
+Surprised and perplexed, our antagonists would run away in fear and dismay.

 The battle won, peace restored, I would hand out medals for bravery to all, and hear the far-off voice of my mother, calling me for dinner.